What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 The time involved in the BTech Mechanical Engineering admission process varies from one college to another because every institution follows some particular guidelines when it comes to giving admission to the course.
 In general, it can easily take you around 2 to 4 months to get the final seat at a good college.

-The basic steps include giving the entrance test, filling out the application forms, waiting for exam results, participating in the college counseling, seat allotment, and paying the course fee.
+The basic steps include giving the entrance test, completing the application forms, waiting for exam results, participating in the college counseling, seat allotment, and paying the course fee.
 So, you need to stay calm and patient during the entire process.

 For colleges providing admission on the basis of Class 12 merit, you need to give the GD or PI round as well.
 Rest, you can check the official college websites for accurate details.